Aktiun/chartfactor-jira-kit/README.md

 # Pre-requisites

-You need to have Docker Desktop on your machine.
+You need to have the following in your machine:

+* Docker Desktop installed
+* Ports `8000` and `5433` available

 # Steps